Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/9-secure-boot.md

 - Encryption and authentication requirements
 - Key provisioning

  The boot modes which support secure boot are quad serial peripheral interface (QSPI), SD, eMMC, USB Boot, and NAND.
-The AES key is stored in either eFUSEs (encrypted or unencrypted), battery backed random access memory (BBRAM) (unencrypted only), or in external NVM (encrypted only).
+The AES key is stored in either eFUSEs (encrypted or unencrypted), battery backed random access memory (BBRAM) (unencrypted only), or in external Non-Volatile Memory (NVM) (encrypted only).

  In Zynq UltraScale+ MPSoC devices, partitions can be encrypted and/or authenticated on a partition basis.
 Xilinx generally recommends that all partitions be RSA authenticated.
 Partitions that are open source (such as U-Boot and Linux) or that do not contain any proprietary or confidential information typically do not need to be encrypted.
 In systems in which there are multiple sources/suppliers of sensitive data and/or proprietary IP, encrypting the partitions using unique keys can be important.